dinhomathias/Amc/Code-snippets.md

 >>> entities = message.get_entities()
 ```

-There are many more API methods, to read the full API documentation visit the [Telegram API documentation](https://core.telegram.org/bots/api) or the [library documentation of telegram.Bot](http://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html)
+There are many more API methods.
+To read the full API documentation, visit the [Telegram API documentation](https://core.telegram.org/bots/api) or the [library documentation of telegram.Bot](http://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html)

 ## Advanced snippets